lee-dohm/code-smells/README.md

 # Code Smells

-"Code Smell" is a term coined by Kent Beck and Martin Fowler and introduced in Martin Fowler's book, [Refactoring][refactoring].
+[Code Smell][definition] is a term coined by Kent Beck and Martin Fowler and introduced in Martin Fowler's book, [Refactoring][refactoring].
 Code Smells are patterns of code that suggest there might be a problem, that there might be a better way of writing the code or that more design perhaps should go into it.
 They were originally intended to be used as a guide for when to refactor code.
 More recently though, I have found them to be very useful in code reviews as a succinct language for when and how to clean up certain chunks of code.
 I wanted to document and standardize this language so as to make code reviews more valuable.

 The book [Anti Patterns][antipatterns] by William J. Brown *et al* is another book that describes the same kinds of phenomena.
 While the Anti Patterns book came out over a year prior to Refactoring, I think the term "code smell" is better recognized.
 So that is what I will use as the overarching term for these degenerate code templates.